 We’re lucky to live in Richmond because we get to experience a genuinely beautiful fall season!
-In the coming weeks, the cool autumn wind will kick out the muggy remnants of summer.
-Fall will arrive, and with fall comes fall hikes!
+The cool autumn winds have arrived and kicked out the last bits of summer.
+Fall is here, and with fall comes fall hikes!

 Red Wing of Richmond has experienced many seasonal turns here, and we think fall is truly special.
 Some cities are locked in urban sprawl, all concrete, pavement, and steel, making it easy to lose track of changes in nature.
 Richmond, on the other hand, is dotted with natural beauty that just explodes in vibrant color this time of year.